-• If the work experience placement is in a workplace, the child/student is expected to follow health rules set out by the workplace which should comply with the Workplace Guidance for Business Owners.
-The time that individuals are in close contact should be kept to a minimum.
-Use of shared items or equipment should be avoided.
-Equipment that must be shared should be cleaned and disinfected before and after each use, and users should perform hand hygiene before and after each use.
-Learning experiences involving unprotected in-person singing or playing wind instruments may pose an increased risk of transmission and should be postponed at this time.
-Alternatives such as recording or live-streaming individual performers in separate locations should be pursued.
-Sports practices and outdoor activities may proceed in accordance with sector specific guidance.
-Guidelines for resuming indoor sport are under development and will be posted shortly.
-For more guidance on outdoor sports and recreation, refer to the • Guidance for Outdoor Recreation.
-Once Canada lifts travel restrictions and non-essential าร international travel resumes international travel programs and
+- Work experience may resume as long as the risk of infection is mitigated for all participants. - If the work experience placement is in a workplace, the student is expected to follow health rules set out by the workplace, which must comply with the Workplace Guidance for Business Owners. - If two or more individuals outside of the same cohort are required to come within 2 metres of one another for the purpose of instruction, practice, or undertaking examinations, additional protections must be instituted such as engineering controls (barriers or partitions) or use of masks by all individuals in close contact. - The time that individuals are in close contact should be kept to a minimum. - Use of shared items or equipment should be avoided.
+Equipment that must be shared should be cleaned and disinfected before and after each use, and users must perform hand hygiene before and after each use. - Learning experiences involving unprotected in-person singing, music, or creative performances may pose an increased risk of transmission and should be avoided wherever possible.
+Alternatives such as recording or live-streaming individual performers in separate locations. - Sports practices and outdoor activities may proceed in accordance with sector specific guidance. - Sport events and competitions must not take place in Stage 1. - For more guidance on outdoor sports and recreation, refer to the Guidance for Outdoor Recreation.